-As with differences among trials in terms of study population characteristics, the nature of the outcome assessed can impact the ability to compare results across trials.
+As with differences among trials in terms of study population characteristics, the nature of the outcome assessed and differences in censoring of patients can impact the ability to compare results across trials.
 The primary outcome of nadofaragene firadenovec and oportuzumab monatox was complete response assessed at similar time intervals, but even here, the final outcome time point required a biopsy for all patients in the nadofaragene firadenovec trial, but not for the oportuzumab monatox or pembrolizumab trials.